MayADevBe/TicTacToe-MinMaxAI/README.md

  TicTacToe Game + AI

 * play againts a friend - local
-* start AI with Return
+* start AI with return
+* new game with space